 We, like our health and care system colleagues, have continued to deliver services against a backdrop of sustained pressure.
-Delivering safe, effective, and high-quality care in an environment of rising demand and higher assity of peed continues to be one of the kind.
+Delivering safe, effective, and high-quality care in an environment of rising demand and higher acuity of need continues to be one of the biggest challenges, we, and our partners face.